SEO vs SEM

 Going for PPC is always a great idea if you have a good amount of money in hand.
-Your results hugely depend on the amount of money you are willing to spend.
+Your results hugely depend on how much you are willing to spend.

-If you are investing a good amount of money, you will get huge traffic in no time.
+If you are investing a good amount of money, you will get massive traffic in no time.
 Sometimes, it takes less than a day to get to the top of the results page.

 But to get the best ROI, you have to do a lot of testing.
 That includes A/B testing, trying different keywords, bid amount, etc.

-You should be knowing how ads work.
-It is important to have some experience as you are dealing with money.
+You should know how ads work.
+It is essential to have some experience as you are dealing with money.

 Optimization for Google Ads:

-Keep changing the targeting places as per the results you get.
+PPC needs to be constantly managed and optimized.
+Keep changing the targeting places and age group as per the results you get.